 Prep your vehicle

-Remove snow and ice before moving your vehicle
+Remove snow and ice before moving your vehicle.

-Maintain your vehicle's winter vulnerable components like batteries, fluids, wipers, headlights and tires
+Maintain your vehicle’s winter vulnerable components like batteries, fluids, wipers, headlights, and tires.

 Make sure your air pressure and tire tread are in good working order.
 Good tread depth is imperative for stopping safely.